-Leverage project management tools such as Trello and Asana to manage the overall workload, divide responsibilities, keep track of what everyone is doing, and proactively get to know when your team members have hit a roadblock.
+Leverage project management tools such as Trello, Asana, and SmartTask to manage the overall workload, divide responsibilities, keep track of what everyone is doing, and proactively get to know when your team members have hit a roadblock.
+Compare Trello with Asana and other tools to find a solution that meets your requirements.
 Also, this playbook by Atlassian is a great resource on how you can go about defining roles and giving structure to your team.

 The well-defined structure within a beehive is the foundation to everything that the bees do.
 And that’s no different for your team.

 One of the reasons the bees are so efficient at their tasks is because they are really good at communicating.
 Bees usually have a few different ways to pass around information.

 They use odor cues to decide when to mate and when not to, and also to alert the hive of intruders.
 There’s also the ‘waggle’ dance which is used to indicate where to find food.

 While I’m not suggesting your team should try out dance moves to pass around information, effective communication and collaboration are a must.
 But, unfortunately, most organizations are falling short on this front.

 Based on a study by Salesforce, 86% of employees and executives cite lack of collaboration or ineffective communication for workplace failures.

 How do you fix communication roadblocks?
 How do you build team camaraderie – just like in a hive?